 - the care and services that the home will provide to you

-- the policies and practices used to set your fees and accommodation payments
+- the policies and practices used to set your fees

 - the daily fee you'll be asked to pay (this may include an amount if known)